SiriusLab/ModelDebugging/README.md

  - an efficient trace metamodel powered by a generative approach.
 This trace enables all omniscient debugging capabilities of the framework and offers a multidimentional timeline.
 - ___java_execution___ contains an implementation of the framework using a sequential java engine (based on xtend+k3).

-This project is already used by [GEMOC](http://gemoc.org/ "GEMOC Homepage") and [Arduino Designer](https://github.com/mbats/arduino "Arduino Designer project page").
+This project is included within the [GEMOC](http://gemoc.org/ "GEMOC Homepage").
+This project offers an Eclipse package ([GEMOC Studio](http://gemoc.org/studio-download/)) with all these components preinstalled.
+It also provides additionnal engines (concurrent engine, coordination of concurrent engines), documentation and tutorials.

 This project is still in incubation and need more work to reach industrial grade.
-If you need some help to get started with this project or have any questions about it feel free to contact [me (Yvan Lussaud)](mailto:yvan.lussaud@obeo.fr).
+If you need some help to get started with this project or have any questions about it feel free to contact [Cédric Brun](mailto:cedric.brun@obeo.fr).